qbxlvnf11/BERT/README.md

 Contents
 =============

-#### - Text Classification based fine-tune of BERT
+#### - Fine-tuning of BERT for text classification
-  - Implemented by pytorch for multi class classification
-  - Implemented by ktrain in keras for binary classification
+  - BERT implementation with pytorch-pretrained-BERT library
+  - BERT implementation with keras ktrain library
+  - DistilBERT implementation with huggingface transformers library

 Datasets
 =============